 Then followed a discussion about how to treat supply side DR vs. load modifying DR. Calpine expressed a concern that if DR is dispatched for 4 hours it might not be able to cover a later hour need such as HE 21, especially if it is limited to 24 hours/month.
 ED said it would apply the MCC bucket cap to each slice.

 CESA presented next (see slides).
 Its focus was LDES and multi-day reliability.
 It reviewed the parameters for storage under SOD.
 It said storage with duration up to 10 hours is likely to fit well into SOD but that storage with longer duration or with operational timeframes greater than 24 hours will have issues.
 CESA said the key source of the complexity for longer duration resources will be the charging sufficiency requirement because assets with durations in excess of 10 hours may not complete a full charge/discharge cycle in 24 hours.
 It proposed a seasonal charging scheme to allow excess energy taken in one season or showing period to be used to charge in another season or showing period using carryover accounting.
 This does create an issue of how to show such resources in each month and how to represent them in off-peak months.
 Vistra asked the definition of LDES.
 CESA said if the duration is over 10 hours.
-Vista asked about those resources with a 10- to 24-hour duration.
+Vistra asked about those resources with a 10- to 24-hour duration.
 CESA responded that if an asset’s duration is 10 hours, the operational timeframe could be 24 hours and vice versa depending on charging efficiency and that there is no gap between 10 and 24 hours.
 Vistra said for seasonal charging one should add the duration of the storage timeframe as the time required for holding the charge.
 PCE said it wants to meet load 100% with renewables and its goal is to take summer excess and use it in the winter.
 How can this be guaranteed contractually and demonstrated to the CPUC?
 CESA said the resource will still be dispatched economically by the CAISO and that the seasonal charging scheme is meant for accounting purposes, not operations.

 IEPA said it seems artificial to require showing for LDES outside the 24-hour SOD; you could track saved and used energy, not charging and discharging.